hllinas/Global-Scientific-Production-Template/README.md

 All code is written in JavaScript and can be directly edited within an Observable notebook, or adapted for any HTML-based environment.

+### How to Update the Map with New Data

+If you want to update the map with a new frequency dataset (e.g., number of publications, citations, or any other metric), follow these steps:

+#### 1. Process data in R
+Use the provided R script to:

+- Load the Excel file exported from biblioshiny (e.g., BiblioshinyReport1.xlsx).

+- Convert country names to ISO2 codes.

+- Export the updated file in the required format.

+> The full script is available here: update_country_data.R

+#### 2. Update the Observable Excel file

+- Download the `Data_obs.xls` file currently used in your Observable notebook.

+- Open the sheet named Sheet6.

+- Copy and paste the columns CountryCode and Freq from the R-exported file into columns 1 and 2 of Sheet6.

+ > Do not modify:

+ >  - The red-coded third column in Sheet1

+ >  - Any sheet name

+#### 3. Replace the file in Observable

+- Upload your updated Data_obs.xlsx back to the Observable notebook.

+- Run the notebook to regenerate the map with updated data.

+> This method ensures your visualization stays up to date with the latest scientific production metrics, while keeping the internal map logic unchanged.

 ### Color Options for the Map

 This section provides a collection of color scale combinations that you can apply to the Global Scientific Production Template.
 These color interpolators can be used to highlight scientific production frequencies in different styles, helping tailor the visual experience to your goals.

 #### Usage